hashicorp/consul-template/README.md

   # Template having a stale credential.
   #
   # Note: If you set this to a value that is higher than your default TTL or
-  # max TTL, Consul Template will always read a new secret!
+  # max TTL (as set in vault), Consul Template will always read a new secret!
   #
   # This should also be less than or around 1/3 of your TTL for a predictable
   # behaviour.
 See https://github.com/hashicorp/vault/issues/3414